Phenibut Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - 12-Step Program work (or similar recovery programming)

-- Specialized therapies like pet therapy, art therapy, and music therapy
+- Specialized therapies like art therapy and music therapy

 During rehab, clients work with addiction treatment professionals to address the underlying causes of their substance abuse, learn how to cope without drugs, and prepare for and prevent relapse.
 Drug rehab also helps to prepare clients for ongoing treatment by providing life skills development, peer support, and encouraging H&I meetings that aim to show them what a life in recovery can look like.